Projective measurements are sufficient for recycling nonlocality: Abstract

 \section{Abstract}

 Unsharp measurements are widely seen as the key resource for recycling the nonlocality of an entangled state shared between several sequential observers.
-Contrasting this, we here show that nonlocality can be recycled using only standard projective measurements, without using quantum ancillas.
-Focusing on the CHSH inequality, we determine the optimal trade-off in the Bell parameters for a maximally entangled two-qubit state in the presence of shared classical randomness.
+Contrasting this, we here show that nonlocality can be recycled using only standard, projective, qubit measurements.
+Focusing on the CHSH inequality and allowing parties to share classical randomness, we determine the optimal trade-off in the magnitude of Bell violations for a maximally entangled state.
 We then find that non-maximally entangled states make possible larger sequential violations, which contrasts the standard CHSH scenario.
-Furthermore, we show that nonlocality can be recycled even when only using projective measurements and local randomness.
+Furthermore, we show that nonlocality can be recycled using projective qubit measurements even when no shared classical randomness is available.
 We discuss the implications of our results for experimental implementations of sequential nonlocality.

 \textit{Introduction.---} In the simplest, Clauser-Horne-Shimony-Holt (CHSH) \cite{CHSH1969}, Bell experiment, two parties perform local measurements on a shared pair of entangled qubits.
 Regardless of which pure state they share, the largest violation of the CHSH inequality is obtained using standard measurements, corresponding to basis projections.
 Such measurements maximally perturb the state, rendering it separable after the measurement.
 Nevertheless, this is not a concern in standard Bell scenarios because each qubit is measured only once.